U.S. House of Representatives

 The Millennium Challenge Corporation is not a quick-fix to poverty.
 We put substantial time into Compact development and review to ensure that the U.S. investment will make a definitive and positive impact on the poorest countries in the world.
 We are fiduciaries of the money Congress has appropriated.
 We remain committed to making sure the American taxpayers’ investment is used wisely.

-Because Madagascar will be the first eligible country to sign a Compact, I would like to briefly expand on it.
+Because Madagascar was the first eligible country to sign a Compact, I would like to briefly expand on it.

 Poverty in Madagascar is overwhelmingly rural.
 Its agriculture productivity is among the lowest in the world.
 Seventy-three percent of Madagascar’s population live in rural areas; eighty percent of those who live under the poverty line are rural inhabitants.
 In this situation, the most effective vehicle to reduce poverty is for the rural poor to invest in their land, to plant new crops, to learn how to increase productivity, to improve farming methods, to get credit to implement these new methods and, finally, sell to new markets.